Parviz Malakouti, Esq.

 (Fan favorite UFC legend, the Korean Zombie - Chan Sung Jung)

-For Americans, this issue arises more often when considering citizenship by descent because most citizenships by investment (like the popular St. Kitts program) do not pose mandatory military service.
+For Americans, this issue arises more often when considering citizenship by descent because most citizenships by investment (like the popular St. Kitts citizenship by investment program) do not pose mandatory military service.

 (Don't count on sightseeing trips with views like this if you're conscripted into a foreign military, even Switzerland's)